 Once building control are satisfied that the requirements of the building regulations have been met a ‘Regularisation Certificate’ will be issued.

-If you are confident a regularisation application is appropriate for your circumstances, an application can be made on the submit-a-plan website.
+If you are confident a regularisation application is appropriate for your circumstances, an application can be made online.